bjoernbessert/haproxy-cert-otf/README.md

 ### Using

-- Build all container-images from dockerfiles/
+- Build all container-images from dockerfiles/ (make build)

 - Choose your method:
    - Local CA: Import the root-CA(ca.crt) into your client/browser or replace the ca-files with your own